toolisticon/aptk/README.md

   builder classes for bean classes
 - [SPIAP](https://github.com/toolisticon/SPI-Annotation-Processor) : An annotation processor that helps you to generate SPI configuration files and service locator classes
+- [FluApiGen](https://github.com/toolisticon/FluApiGen) : An annotation processor that generates fluent api implementation based on annotated interfaces
+- APTK itself provides some annotation processors based on the APTK for generating wrappers for annotations or compiler messages

 # Useful links

 ## Compile time testing of annotation processors

 - [Toolisticon CUTE](https://github.com/toolisticon/cute) : A simple compile testing framework that allows you to test annotation processors.
 It was extracted from this project is a great help to unit test your annotation processor code.
+It supports both unit and black box testing of the processors code.
 - [google compile-testing](https://github.com/google/compile-testing) : Another compile testing framework which was used in the past by this framework.
-It has some flaws like missing compatibility with different Java versions, is binding a lot of common 3rd party libraries, and has almost no documentation
+It has some flaws like missing compatibility with different Java versions, is binding a lot of common 3rd party libraries, and has almost no documentation.

 # Contributing